Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 Task<SubscriptionUpdateResult> ChangeQuantityForSubscriptionAsync(Guid subscriptionId, int? subscriptionQuantity);
 ```

-> The operation is asynchronous and the call to **change plan** comes back with an operation location that should be queried for status.
+> The operation is asynchronous and the call to **Change quantity** comes back with an operation location that should be queried for status.

 ```csharp
 // Get the latest status of the subscription due to an operation / action.